NEED-Programming/Tokenizer/README.md

 - Enabling **every possible privilege** on the duplicated token
 - Spawning a new `cmd.exe` (usually running as `NT AUTHORITY\SYSTEM`) in a fresh console window

+## ✨ Features

+- ✅ Works on many PPL-protected processes
+- ✅ Automatically enables **all privileges** on the new token
+- ✅ Minimal permissions required to open the target process
+- ✅ Clean, well-commented code with good error handling
+- ✅ No external dependencies — pure Win32 API
+- ✅ Single source file, easy to compile and use

 ## Versions Overview

 | Version                    | File                        | Technique                                                                                  | Evasion Level | Status      | Recommended |